-5 Different Types of Christmas Tree
+5 Different Types of Christmas Trees

 With Christmas tree season nearly here, you’ll soon be facing a decision about the type of real tree you want to celebrate the holiday.
 It can be confusing, though, to choose among the assortment of different Christmas tree types.
 Like shopping for anything, however, the more you know, the better choice you can make based on your individual needs and preferences.
 As far as the best types of Christmas trees, growers across the United States report that their top sellers are the Scotch pine, Douglas fir, white pine and balsam fir, in that order.